-Google Drive Personal is nothing but cloud storage and syncing platform that you can use to store or backup your data.
+Google Drive Personal is a cloud storage and syncing platform for storing or backing up data.
 With Google Drive Personal, you only get access to the Google cloud storage service.

-However, if you upgrade your Google Drive Personal plan, you get a few additional functionalities, such as you can add up to five family members to your account at no extra cost.
+Once you upgrade the plan, you will get a few extra features, such as the ability to add up to five family members to your current account free of cost.

 As the name suggests, Google Drive Personal is designed for personal usage.
 Whether you want to upload your pictures and videos or want to take a backup of your files, Google Personal is a good choice for you.

-Even if you are a freelancer or running a small business and already have access to any other toolkit, you can consider Google Drive as a great storage solution.
+Google Drive is a great storage solution even if you are a freelancer or running a small business and already have access to any other toolkit.

 On the other hand, Google Drive Business provides you access to cloud storage along with a bunch of features and tools that can help you easily collaborate with your team and grow your business.
 Plus, you get additional security and management control.

 Workspace is designed to serve the needs of a business.
-You should consider it mainly if you are running a mid to big-sized business where you have a team to manage, and your work revolves quite a lot around collaboration.
+You should consider it mainly if you run a mid to big-sized business with a team to manage and work that revolves largely around collaboration.

 Google Drive Personal vs Business- Pricing

-The basic plan costs you $1.99 a month and gives you 100 GB of cloud storage.
-The cost of the plan can further be reduced to $19.99 a year if you opt for the annual plan.
+For $1.99 a month, you can get 100 GB of cloud storage with the basic plan.
+It can be yours for $19.99 a year if you choose the annual plan.

-Google Drive Personal is a product mainly designed to fulfill cloud storage needs.
-However, you still get access to a bunch of features, such as you can add up to six members to your Google Drive account.
+The main purpose of Google Drive Personal is to meet user’s needs for cloud storage.
+However, you can still access many features, like adding up to six people to your Google Drive account.

-Along with the cloud storage, Google Workspace provides additional features such as custom and secure business email and access to various Google Meet features.
+Google Workspace offers additional features, such as secure business email and access to multiple Google Meet features, in addition to cloud storage.

 You also get access to productivity and collaboration tools such as Jamboard, Keep, Forms, Sheets, Docs, and more.